-Eligibility: Open to all majors; 3.0 GPA minimum; Must be at junior (or rising junior) standing by program start date.
+Eligibility: Open to all majors within the College of Arts & Letters; 3.0 GPA minimum; Must be at junior (or rising junior) standing by program start date.

 Academics: Students enroll in AL 493A: Arts & Letters Internship course for a minimum of 6 credits.

 Housing: Students are housed with roommates in a furnished apartment.
-The apartment is walking distance to public transportation, shops and restaurants.
-Each unit has a mini kitchen (equipped with a stove, sink, and fridge), 24/7 surveillance and front desk person, student lounge equipped with smart TVs, a study room, and more.
+The apartment is within walking distance of public transportation, shops and restaurants.
+Each unit has a mini kitchen (equipped with a stove, sink, and fridge), 24/7 surveillance and front desk person, a student lounge equipped with smart TVs, a study room, and more.
 Single housing is available for an additional $1,500 (estimated cost).

 Estimated Program Fee: $3,950

-Program fee includes housing, placement services, and on-site support and professional development workshops.
-Program fee does not include tuition, travel, local transportation, or personal spending money.
+Program fee includes housing, placement services, on-site support, and professional development workshops.
+The program fee does not include tuition, travel, local transportation, or personal spending money.
 This includes an automatic $1,000 scholarship from the Excel Network, which results in the $3,950 fee.